A photo of Steve Seung Jun Yoo on Yoo’s Instagram, October 5, 2019.

 Korean American singer Steve Seung Jun Yoo, widely known here as Yoo Seung-jun, appealed to South Korea’s foreign minister on Tuesday to lift his entry ban, saying Seoul’s repeated refusal to allow him into his birth country violates his rights.

-The plea came a day after Foreign Minister Kang Kyung-wha told the parliamentary foreign affairs committee that her ministry was not considering issuing Yoo a visa to let him back to the country.
+The plea came a day after Foreign Minister Kang Kyung-wha told the parliamentary foreign affairs committee that the ministry was not considering issuing Yoo a visa to let him back to the country.

 The South Korean-born singer has been banned from entering the country since February 2002, a month after he filed for US citizenship at a Los Angeles court.
 The action, viewed as an attempt to avoid conscription here, ignited public anger.

-The ministry, at the time, invoked another paragraph in the same law where it said a ban is justified if the foreign national posed a potential threat to the state’s interests or safety.
+The ministry invoked another paragraph in the same law where it said a ban would be justified if the foreign national posed a potential threat to the “state’s interests or safety.”

 Yoo took his case all the way to the Supreme Court, asking it to overturn the Los Angeles Consulate General’s decision not to issue him an F-4 residency visa.
-The visa is for people of Korean descent and confers many of the same privileges South Korean citizens enjoy.
+The visa, issued for people of Korean descent, confers many of the same privileges South Korean citizens enjoy.

 While the Supreme Court ruled in favor of Yoo, the highest court did not explicitly say the government must grant him the visa.

 The court looked at the way the consulate denied him a visa, saying the decision rested solely on the Justice Ministry’s 2002 ban.
-That was a procedural flaw, the court found, saying the consulate should have exercised independent discretion as authorized by law and looked into Yoo’s claims.
+That was a procedural flaw, the court found, saying the consulate should have exercised independent discretion and looked into Yoo’s claims.

-“He flew overseas, got US citizenship and dodged the draft,” Mo added, describing military service as a sacred civic duty, which Yoo chose not to do.
+“He flew overseas, got US citizenship and dodged the draft,” Mo said, describing military service as a sacred civic duty, which Yoo chose not to do.